Vyral/jason-bramblett/_posts/2020-09-11-q-do-you-need-a-fenced-in-yard.md

 **My simple answer is yes.** A fenced yard is actually one of the top five things buyers are looking for in a home today.
 It’s near the top of the list for most of them.
 Given the price you’re being quoted, I believe it would add a ton of value to the home.
 You might not see a 100% return on your investment, but you will get a large portion of your money back.

-**One additional factor that could play into your decision is the road traffic near the home.** If you’re on a busier street or road, the more desirable that fence will become to buyers.&nbsp;
+**One additional factor that could play into your decision is the road traffic near the home.**&nbsp;The busier the street, the more desirable that fence becomes to buyers.&nbsp;

 I’ve found that in a lot of family-friendly neighborhoods, you do see more fences. **If you don’t have one and your competition does, that puts you at an automatic disadvantage.** However, no fence is better than a fence that’s falling down or falling apart.

-It’s an ongoing benefit to your home for having it fenced in.
-If you spend $8,000 in a new fence, you should see at least half of that come back into your pocket if not more.
+Having a fenced-in yard is an ongoing benefit for your home.
+If you spend $8,000 in a new fence, you should see at least half of that come back into your pocket, if not more.
 If it’s nicer than your neighbors’ fences, you may even see a greater return.

 If you have any other real estate-related questions from me, don’t hesitate to reach out via phone or email today.
 I look forward to hearing from you soon.